Are you ready for DIY Easter Eggs Inspiration? Here are some DIY decoupage Easter Eggs ideas that you can make now to use for Spring decorating.

 Napkin Decoupage Easter Eggs

 This option has unlimited possibilities.
-You can find so many great napkin choices to use for your decoupage Easter eggs.
+You can find so many great napkin choices to use for your egg decoupage.

 Today I’m using bird napkins and foam eggs for this tutorial.